 The underspend here reflects savings across the board on the administration of the Authority and its staffing.

 Savings made include, employees (£61k), premises (£11k), transport (£8k), Supplies and services (£34k), Education (£5k), Agency (£39k) and Support (£36k).
-A lower overall cost mean the recharge to Halton Council was £15k lower than estimated.
+A lower overall cost mean the recharge to Halton than estimated.